the-t-in-rtf/gpii-version/README.md

 ## `version.list(id)`;

 List the version information associated with `id`.
-The version code does not know or care what structure you use for IDs, but IDs must be unique for it to be meaningfully used.
+The version code does not know or care what structure you use for `id`, but `id` must be unique for it to be meaningfully used.
 Returns JSON data representing the list of versions as an array, in order by date, as in:

      {
 		"ok": true,